developer-zebra/developer-zebra-site/src/stagenow/4-1/dynamicstaging/index.md

 ## Create Variables On-the-fly

-If user databases are not maintained or being used, variable names can be created as the Dynamic Profile is being set up.
-Once the Profile is finished, **Zebra recommends using StageNow to generate a** `.csv` **template** file that contains all the newly created variables exactly as they appear in the profile.
-The administrator then has only to populate the file with the required data.
+If user databases are not available or being used, variable names can be created at the same time as a Dynamic Profile.
+Once the Profile is finished, **Zebra recommends using StageNow to generate a** `.csv` **template** file, which contains all the newly created variables exactly as they appear in the profile.
+Then, the only remaining administrator steps are to populate the file with the required data and select the file when generating barcodes.

 ### Notes
 * Each row in the `.csv` file represents one set of Dynamic Profile data.
-* Other stuff
-* More other stuffy McNotes stuffs
+* Barcode printouts are labeled to coincide with row numbers of the `.csv` file.

 WORKFLOW